cayasso/access-token/README.md

 ### API

-The `token` format referenced bellow as some methods first argument is an object like this:
+The `myToken` format referenced bellow as some methods first argument is an object like this:

 ```javascript
 var token = {